awillats/clinc/figures/figure_requests.md

 ---
 ## Most important, least complete figures

-- [ ] Empirical/simulation methods overview
-  - 🗺️ biggest challenge is complexity of layout, deciding what to keep
-    - outputs
-    - intervention as timeseries
-    - correlation matrices or xcorr
-    - circuit estimates

 - [ ] hypothesis entropy figure
   - 🤖 requires some coding to finish